 Overview

-In addition, Courtney regularly advises clients on employment issues, including workplace policies, leaves of absence, discipline and performance issues, disability accommodation, and wage and hour issues.
+In addition to her litigation and labor experience, Courtney regularly advises clients on employment issues, including developing and maintaining workplace policies, employee discipline and performance issues, disability accommodation, and various wage and hour issues.
+Courtney works closely with company leaders, human resources and operations partners, and in-house legal departments from employers of all sizes.

 During law school, Courtney interned at the NLRB Region 2 as well as interned as a judicial intern at the NLRB Division of Judges, New York City.
-She served as symposium editor for the Brooklyn Journal of International Law, and served as president of the Brooklyn Law School Labor and Employment Law Association.
-Prior to law school, she worked management-side as a labor relations associate for an aircraft manufacturer where she handled and worked on various union-management matters, including enforcement of collective bargaining agreements, union grievances, and contract negotiations.
+Before law school, she worked management-side as a labor relations associate for an aircraft manufacturer where she handled and worked on various union-management matters, including enforcement of collective bargaining agreements, union grievances, and contract negotiations.
+Courtney was extended an offer to join Littler as an associate during her third year in law school and, following graduation, began her legal career in Littler’s San Francisco office, where she has remained since starting in 2016.

 Courtney also strives to devote time to pro bono efforts.